Barbara Di Eugenio

 The correct spelling of my last name is "Di Eugenio", as two separate words

-My main area of research is Natural Language Processing (NLP), and its application to human-computer interaction, educational technology, human-robot interaction, and multimedia systems.
+My main area of research is Natural Language Processing (NLP), and its application to human-computer interaction, educational technology, health care, human-robot interaction, and multimedia systems.
 My goal is to use NLP to support both education and instruction, and collaboration between human or artificial agents.
 The theoretical aspects of my research concern the linguistic analysis, and the knowledge representation and reasoning that support the understanding and generation of NL discourse and dialogue.
 All my research has its empirical foundations in both qualitative and quantitative corpus analysis, including data mining techniques.

 2013, Innovator of the Year Award, AWIS (Association for Women in Science) Chicago Chapter

-2011, Invited Speaker at Constraints in Discourse,
+2011, Invited Speaker, Constraints in Discourse

 2002, CAREER award, NSF